Quick Answer

 • Free tier: No free tier available

 Clio offers 4 pricing tiers: EasyStart, Essentials, Advanced, Complete.
-Standard paid plans include EasyStart at $49/user/month, Essentials at $89/user/month, Advanced at $119/user/month.
+Paid plans include EasyStart at $49/user/month, Essentials at $89/user/month, Advanced at $119/user/month.
 The Essentials plan is growing solo practices and small firms needing client portals, document templates, and third-party integrations.

 Compared to other ai legal tools software, Clio is positioned at the mid-market price point.